Serialcomms/Raspberry-Pico-Waveshare-LCD-Demo/README.md

 The original demo works well with the Waveshare LCD simply by changing the pin definitions as shown.

-This demo extends the original by adding functionality for the Joypad and four buttons on the Waveshare panel.
+This demo extends the original by adding functionality for the 5-way Joypad and 4 buttons on the Waveshare panel.

 Panel initialisation has been simplified and modified for 90 degree LCD screen orientation.